dvsa/mot-automated-testsuite/README.md

-# Cucumber Automated Test Proof of Concept
+# MOT Automated Test Suite

 Using Cucumber-JVM and Selenium to test the DVSA MOT application through the web browser UI, with test fixtures written using Java (JDK 8 Lambda-format step definitions).